skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

 Scale up the Job
 -----------------

-With the above setup, we can now scale up a job to many in-parallel jobs by creating multiple config files and submitting them with :ref:`SkyPilot managed jobs <managed-jobs>`.
+With the above setup, you can now scale out to run many jobs in parallel by (1) creating multiple config files and (2) submitting them with :ref:`SkyPilot managed jobs <managed-jobs>`.

 First, create a config file for each job (for example, in a ``configs`` directory):